chaw/r7rs-libs/INSTALL.md

-Kawa uses the colon to access properties of a value, such as fields or methods, as explained in   https://www.gnu.org/software/kawa/Colon-notation.html This sometimes causes problems in interpretation: one solution is to rename these names on import, or use the | ... | vertical bar syntax when referring to the library names.
+Kawa uses the colon to access properties of a value, such as fields or methods, as explained in   https://www.gnu.org/software/kawa/Colon-notation.html This sometimes causes problems in interpretation: one solution is to rename names with colons on import, or use the | ... | vertical bar syntax when referring to the library names.

 # Testing